 I was suffocating really great girls away without comprehending that my comfort zone of married life was causing me to pressure women into rushing commitment.

-Time, of course, played a large role in healing those wounds as my new normal became the single life and I embraced that freedom.
-But I also spent a lot of time proactively trying to figure out where I was going wrong in my dating efforts and I came across a variety of articles about relationship timelines.
+Time, of course, played a role in healing those wounds as my new normal became the single life and I embraced that freedom, but dating didn’t suddenly become easier upon finding happiness within myself.
+So, I also spent a lot of time proactively trying to figure out where I was going wrong in my dating efforts and I came across a variety of articles about relationship timelines.